 Every pregnancy is different.
 While everyone wishes for a smooth sailing journey, some may experience otherwise.
 Our experts share more on the symptoms of pregnancy complications, essential screening tests and how to cope with the disappointment after a miscarriage.

-Pregnancy Red Flags
+Pregnancy Red Flags:

 While minor cramping is common during early pregnancy, see the doctor if you experience severe abdominal pain.
 This may be a symptom of an ectopic pregnancy, a possible risk of miscarriage, or an ovarian cyst complication.
 If it occurs during late pregnancy, it may be a symptom of placental separation, uterine rupture, or even labour pains!
 You should note the nature of the pain, its intensity and frequency, and if there are other symptoms to rule out non-pregnancy conditions such as appendicitis or urinary tract infection.

 It is not uncommon to have vaginal bleeding in the early stages of pregnancy.
 Nonetheless, you should note the amount of bleeding, the nature of the blood, and whether it is there is any pain.
-A quick trip to the doctor can ascertain how the pregnancy is doing.
+A quick trip to the gynaecologist can ascertain how the pregnancy is doing.
 If the bleeding is heavy, or there is severe pain, it is advisable to visit the doctor immediately.
 In particular, bleeding during late pregnancy may be due to a low lying placenta, premature placenta separation, or a possible risk of premature labour.